Tailwind: A Practical Framework for Query Accelerators: Additional Details

 \subsection{\thesystem{}'s Other Models}

 To help decide whether using accelerators is better than the base RDBMS, \thesystem{} also leverages other models.
 They are not the focus of this paper, but we describe them here for completeness.

-\sparagraph{Query run time.} \thesystem{} needs a model to estimate the run time of a query.
+\sparagraph{Query run time.} \thesystem{} needs to estimate the run time of a query.
 Since this is a problem that has been extensively studied~\cite{t3-rieger25, stage-wu24, lce-sun19, qppnet-marcus19, zeroshot-hilprecht22, unify-wu22, neo-marcus19, bao-marcus22, brad-yu24}, we assume an acceptable model exists.
 In our evaluation, we assume we have the query's run time on the RDBMS (e.g., it is cached) and study \thesystem{}'s robustness to query run time prediction errors (Section~\ref{sec:eval-robustness}).

-\thesystem{} also needs to estimate the run time of \emph{residual} queries, which are the remaining operators after parts of a query have been replaced by accelerator(s).
-We cannot always use a query run time model because they typically need a physical plan, which might only exist after running the accelerators (i.e., to produce the intermediate data).
-So \thesystem{} makes residual run time predictions by scaling the bare query's predicted run time by the ratio of (i) the number of logical plan operators in the residual to the number in the original bare query, and (ii) the estimated input cardinality of the residual to the original bare query.
-This coarse grained approach is acceptable because accelerators usually replace large portions of a query.
-But this approach is not fundamental to \thesystem{} since there exist query run time predictors that only need logical features~\cite{brad-yu24}.
+For remaining queries (the operators after parts of a query have been replaced by accelerator(s)), \thesystem{} scales the bare query's run time by the ratio of logical operators and estimated input cardinalities between the bare and remaining plans.
+This coarse approach is effective because accelerators typically replace large portions of a query.

-\sparagraph{Data transfer.} \thesystem{} may need to transfer intermediate results between the accelerator and the underlying RDBMS.
-We estimate this transfer time using $\mathrm{max}(S/k_i + S/k_e, C)$ where $S$ is the size of the data transferred (e.g., in bytes) and $k_i$, $k_e$, and $C$ are empirically measured constants representing the data import and export rates and $C$ is a minimum transfer time. \thesystem{} measures these constants offline before handling user queries.
+\sparagraph{Data transfer.} We estimate \thesystem{}'s intermediate data transfer time using $\mathrm{max}(S/k_i + S/k_e, C)$ where $S$ is the size of the data transferred (e.g., in bytes) and $k_i$, $k_e$, and $C$ are empirically measured constants representing the data import and export rates and $C$ is a minimum transfer time. \thesystem{} measures these constants offline before handling user queries.
 We use S3~\cite{s3} to transfer data between the accelerators and Redshift.
 For DuckDB, accelerators run in-process, so there is a negligible transfer overhead.